Pazemo/docs/source/index.html.old.md

 Pazemo API is organized around REST.
 We use built-in HTTP features and HTTP verbs and we return all responses in JSON.

-- withdraws and Account Automation
+- Payouts and Account Automation
 - Banks
 - Affiliates
 - Receive Money